 Injuries sustained in slip and fall accidents can require expensive and painful treatment.
 For instance, someone who suffered a severely broken arm may need multiple surgeries, physical therapy, and months of immobility to fully heal.
 This in turn, may require the injured party to take weeks or even months off of work, which can be financially devastating for families who are supported by a single income.
 Fortunately, responsible property owners can be held liable for costs associated with the accident as long as they file within two years of the date of the incident.
 Covered expenses may include:

 How an Experienced Personal Injury Lawyer Can Help

-Business owners who fail to keep their premises in good condition can and should be held responsible for resulting injuries, so if you live in Pennsylvania and were injured in a slip and fall accident, please contact The Law Offices of Michael T. Van Der Veen at 215-546-1000 to schedule a free consultation with an experienced personal injury attorney who can help you collect the compensation you deserve.
+Business owners who fail to keep their premises in good condition can and should be held responsible for resulting injuries, so if you live in Pennsylvania and were injured in a slip and fall accident, please contact van der Veen, Hartshorn, and Levin at 215-515-6892 to schedule a free consultation with an experienced personal injury attorney who can help you collect the compensation you deserve.